Will accountants need to register with the FCA for AML supervision?

 Will accountants need FCA AML registration in the future?

-Yes, if the accountancy firm is within scope for AML supervision, then they will likely need to be registered directly with the FCA.
+Yes, if the accountancy firm is within scope for AML supervision, then FCA registration is expected under the future model.

 Do accountants need to register with the FCA now?